top of page

 • Orphan Black: Echoes (review)

-Published by Mason Oldridge, 3 June 2024 CONTAINS SPOILERS!
-Human cloning is happening again in this next gen sequel to the original Canadian sci-fi thriller.
+Published by Mason Oldridge, 3 June 2024 Human cloning is happening again in this next gen sequel to the original Canadian sci-fi thriller.
 Set in 2052 in the Orphan Black universe, a woman awakes with no memory of who she is.
 Two years later, as Lucy, she has built a life for herself with boyfriend Jack and his daughter Charlie, before her past comes back to haunt her.
 We learn she was printed by a now adult Kira Manning, who is working as a scientist.
 Viewers of the original series will know that Kira should know better than anyone the unethicality of human clothing, which begs the question: why has Kira printed someone?
 The answer comes in the fifth episode as we are given the backstory of Kira and her wife Eleanor, who eventually succumbs to dementia.
 Heartbroken over her death, a desperate Kira uses her scientific equipment to print a younger copy of Eleanor to allow her time to find a cure.
 The younger copy, Lucy, has no long-term memory, though Kira is able to print a same-age copy who lives unaware she is a print-out.
 Horrified at the distress caused to Lucy, Kira dismantles the machine, though later learns her evil billionaire employer Paul Darros had the machine rebuilt and printed a teenage copy of Eleanor called Jules, as well as a younger copy of himself called Xander.
 Kira, Eleanor, Lucy and Jules then fight against Paul as his team attempts to capture the printed duo to live in his compound.
 In the final episode, we discover Paul’s wider plan.
 He has in fact printed copies of twelve exceptionally gifted children to unleash their full potential free of outside influence, one of them being Jules.
 In the final minutes, Paul shoots Jules dead in front of Lucy and introduces her to a more polite and submissive copy of the teenager.
 The open-ended close suggests a second season as so much is left unresolved.
 Krysten Ritter excels in her heroic role of Lucy and rising star Amanda Fix is perfect as the rebellious yet goodhearted Jules, yet we are ultimately left with just another series focusing on human clothing and its immorality in which the clones, this time called print-outs, must fight against corporate evil, this time without elements of religion and suburbia.
 In conclusion, the series feels somewhat unnecessary and isn’t as compelling or thrilling as the original.
 Lacking in originality, perhaps a series as brilliant as Orphan Black should be left alone?
 6/10

 • The Gentlemen (review)

-Published by Mason Oldridge, 18 March 2024 CONTAINS SPOILERS!
-Guy Ritchie’s action film is adapted into a Netflix series as a new fast-paced crime caper.
+Published by Mason Oldridge, 18 March 2024 Guy Ritchie’s action film is adapted into a Netflix series as a new fast-paced crime caper.
 The series maintains a similar plot to the original film.
 Aristocratic middle child Eddie returns home as his father lays on his deathbed and the whole family are stunned to learn that he has inherited the estate and Duke title, much to the fury of eldest child Freddy, who reveals being passed over means he can’t pay his debts.
 Upon learning he owes £8 million to a Scouse crime lord, Eddie is forced into a dangerous world to protect his brother.
 Furthermore, he learns a weed operation is running on the property, headed by Susie of the notorious Glass crime family, and must work with her to remove his family’s involvement.
 As Eddie is thrust into a world he is not accustomed to, the series is gripping from its incredible first episode, which culminates in the intense scene of Freddy having to dance like a chicken.
 Viewers will know they are in for a good run as the verbal abuse leads a high-on-cocaine Freddy to shoot Tommy in the head.
 High octane drama continues throughout the episodes as Eddie and Susie continue with their dodgy dealings; the chemistry between them can be accredited to the compelling performances of Theo James and Kaya Scodelario.
 The ending is also strong as Eddie decides to go into business with Susie, eliminating all rivals in the process.
 Fans are going to want a season two to see the continued business of Eddie and Susie, as well as how Bobby held off The Gospel.
 There is also a nice sprinkling of comedy throughout the series too, notably Geoff’s excessive nursing of wildlife and the elderly lord’s naked psychotic episode.
 On a whole, the action thriller is a great blend of dramatic and easy viewing… and we want more!
 9/10

 • Squid Game: The Challenge (review)

-Published by Mason Oldridge, 20 December 2023 CONTAINS SPOILERS!
-Netflix’s most watched series of all time gets a game show adaptation amid the original’s long-awaited second season.
+Published by Mason Oldridge, 20 December 2023 Netflix’s most watched series of all time gets a game show adaptation amid the original’s long-awaited second season.
 The real life counterpart to the South Korean thriller stays true to the original for the most part, minus killing the losers of course.
 The set design is almost an exact replica, featuring notable settings such as the Red Light Green Light playing field, the dormitory, the children’s playground for Dalgona, the residential streets for Marbles and the Glass Bridge.
 However, some changes were made such as replacing Tug of War with Warships as the third game and adding several psychological and personal tests to eliminate players, often pitting them against each other and creating enemies.
 With so much effort to maintain accuracy with set design, it’s a shame that wasn’t transferred into the gameplay, even if the tests did make it more interesting.
 Despite production in England and worldwide casting, the majority of the players were American.
 Throughout the game, flashback interviews introduced us to notable and memorable players such as Trey and his mother, controversial players Bryton and Lorenzo, eldest contestant Rick and his “gganbu gang”, best friends Bee and Amanda, deaf contestant Jackie, runner-up Phill, and eventual winner Mai.
 Despite a handful of likeable players, many are manipulative and conniving, untrusting of anyone and overly aware of alliances.
 It may be the nature of the game but it certainly brings out the worst in humanity, something sad to see.
 We witness the kind-hearted be eliminated before the cash prize goes to a nasty, undeserving player.
 Absolute credit to the precision gone into the production but what we’re left with is a toxic environment bred from greed.
 Still, it’s a nice stopgap while waiting for the new season of the main series.
 6/10

 • Who is Erin Carter? (review)

-Published by Mason Oldridge, 12 September 2023 CONTAINS SPOILERS!
-We head to Barcelona for Netflix’s latest limited series that’s been taking the Netflix charts by storm.
+Published by Mason Oldridge, 12 September 2023 We head to Barcelona for Netflix’s latest limited series that’s been taking the Netflix charts by storm.
 The action-packed thriller follows a British teacher in Spain whose former life returns to haunt her when she and her daughter are caught up in a supermarket robbery… and one of the robbers recognises her.
 We learn that Erin is a badass from the get go as she attacks and kills one of the robbers in self defence and then the other following a confrontation at the school, as well as that she would do anything to protect her family when she blackmails Penelope.
 The earlier episodes focus on Erin helping Emilio as she becomes increasingly involved in the criminal world he is investigating, but after so many of these action scenes, it becomes a far-fetched tired trope.
 However, it turns out we don’t have to wait until the end to find out the answer to the eponymous question as episode 4 is a full episode flashback to Erin’s former life.
 It is here where the series improves as when we return to the present, we learn of the connection between Emilio, Daniel and Lena, leaving us wondering who the bigger bad guy is.
 The series culminates in an explosion finale, with Lena sacrificing herself and ending in Erin getting the life she wants with her family.
 Despite the series bearing a striking similarity to another Netflix thriller Pieces of Her, thanks to the beautiful Spanish setting and the praise-worthy acting of Evin Ahmad and Indica Watson (watch out for this rising child star), this show has, deservingly so, made quite the impact on streaming figures.
 7/10

 • XO, Kitty (review)

-Published by Mason Oldridge, 1 June 2023 CONTAINS SPOILERS!
-Netflix’s new teen comedy-drama is both heartwarming and heartwrenching, tackling love, deceit, sexuality and family.
+Published by Mason Oldridge, 1 June 2023 Netflix’s new teen comedy-drama is both heartwarming and heartwrenching, tackling love, deceit, sexuality and family.
 A spin-off of the To All the Boys film trilogy, the series follows Korean American student and self-proclaimed matchmaker Kitty Song Covey as she travels to South Korea, where she has enrolled in the KISS school to meet her long-distance boyfriend Dae as well as learn about her late mother, who was also a student there.
 However, upon arrival she is stunned to find that Dae is in a relationship with fellow student Yuri.
 This initial setup provides the show with a full season of drama.
 Dae’s fake relationship with Yuri, Kitty falling in love with Yuri, Q and Florian’s relationship, Yuri hiding her sexuality, Min Ho’s hilarious love-hate relationship with Kitty and the history surrounding Alex’s birth parents all contribute towards the interweaving storylines that leave viewers clueless as to where the story is going and how it will end.
 Love forms the primary concept as Dae and Yuri’s fake relationship and Kitty’s feelings for Yuri sees the creation of a truly complex love triangle.
 While it is sad to see Kitty’s heart get broken, it is equally as nice to see her develop many bonds with her fellow students and teachers.
 Anna Cathcart steps up to the plate in the titular role from Kitty’s excitement to meet Dae and find out about her mother’s history to her heartbreak at discovering Dae’s relationship with Yuri and her confusion about her sexuality.
 The finale leaves a lot of loose ends that will hopefully be tied up in a second season, particularly Kitty’s future at KISS and Kitty’s relationship status following Min Ho’s confession on the plane.
 There may be no major shocks in the series but XO, Kitty provides a delicate balance of drama and humour while sensitively touching upon difficult subjects too, seeing it excel on its own merit away from the films it arose from.
 7/10

 • Beef (review)

-Published by Mason Oldridge, 20 April 2023 CONTAINS SPOILERS!
-Netflix’s highly-acclaimed new dramedy has got people talking - for both the unique tale it spins and the controversy it has found itself at the helm of.
+Published by Mason Oldridge, 20 April 2023 Netflix’s highly-acclaimed new dramedy has got people talking - for both the unique tale it spins and the controversy it has found itself at the helm of.
 Beef is a truly surreal show, as surreal as the eerie artwork that features in the title cards.
 It follows down-on-his-luck tradesman Danny and troubled yet successful businesswoman Amy as they are involved in a road rage incident that changes their lives in unexpected ways.
 In the first episode, Danny is suicidal and reaches the end of his tether when a white SUV honks at him for nearly reversing into them.
 Enraged, he follows the car, who continues to provoke him.
 Danny tracks down the owner (Amy) and, posing as a contractor, urines all over her bathroom.
 The episode closes with Amy chasing Danny down the street and it appears the rest of the series will simply be the two exacting revenge on each other as a result of them being dissatisfied with their respective lives.
 It is in a fashion, though not as one might think.
 Amy begins an affair with Danny’s brother and Danny befriends Amy’s husband.
 Dragging their families into the petty rivalry, with some crossed wires and miscommunications thrown in for good measure, puts everyone in danger, culminating in an epic and tense shootout in the penultimate episode, which features one of television’s most gruesome deaths.
 The path it takes outshines the assumed timeline tenfold, with an unpredictable ending too following the bizarre final episode.
 However, slow pacing in the earlier episodes could see viewers zoning out in scenes of character development.
 Stick with it though and the latter episodes won’t disappoint.
 Overall, Beef is unlike anything seen before and frankly downright weird in the most enjoyable way, with the leads’ occasional comedic performance strengthened by the uneasy atmosphere.
 7/10

 • Wednesday (review)

-Published by Mason Oldridge, 16 December 2022 CONTAINS SPOILERS!
-The new supernatural series based on The Addams Family’s teenage daughter Wednesday lands on Netflix, even beating the new Harry & Meghan documentary to the number one spot.
+Published by Mason Oldridge, 16 December 2022 The new supernatural series based on The Addams Family’s teenage daughter Wednesday lands on Netflix, even beating the new Harry & Meghan documentary to the number one spot.
 From the enticing first scene in which Wednesday exacts revenge on her brother’s bullies by attacking them with piranhas, viewers will be reeled in.
 The series then follows Wednesday as she enrols at a new boarding school for outcasts: Nevermore.
 Throughout her reluctant time there, she attempts to solve a murder mystery surrounding a monster in the woods.
 The murder mystery plot is told in an entertaining way as the investigation is intriguing throughout without fully relying on the outcome.
 However, it can be said it is the characters that make the show so compelling.
 Ortega earns her high praise for the protagonist as she perfectly portrays the cold and hardened yet strong-willed and brave teen while exhibiting some unexplainable likability that ropes both the male cast and viewers in.
 She is also at the helm of some of the series’ most awesome scenes including the burning of Crackstone’s statue and her impressive dance routine.
 The inclusive environment at the academy is composed by several other likeable students, particularly Wednesday’s optimistic roommate Enid and friendly beekeeper Eugene.
 The student cast allows for some meaningful coming-of-age elements as Wednesday grows to care about her classmates, Enid pursues a relationship with Ajax while dealing with conflict with her mother and Xavier develops feelings for Wednesday despite rejection and accusation.
 Additionally, Wednesday finally hugging Enid in the finale will melt your heart!
 The ending elevates the quality of what is already an excellent series.
 After falsely accusing Xavier and Dr Kinbott, Wednesday is horrified to learn her romantic interest Tyler is the Hyde and Thornhill is the master.
 It is revealed that Thornhill is actually Lauren Gates, seeking revenge for her fathers death and is using Tyler to murder outcasts.
 Principle Weems uses her shapeshifting skills to retrieve this confession, though is murdered by Thornhill using nightshade poisoning.
 This is followed by an epic showdown in which Thornhill resurrects Crackstone, culminating in a deadly battle between the town’s founder and the outcasts which sees Wednesday fulfil the prophecy of her saving the school.
 Furthermore, in an exciting and satisfying shock, Enid finally wolfs out and, in werewolf form, defeats Tyler.
 Everything about this series is perfect.
 The plot.
 The characters.
 The casting.
 A finale that outshines any possible conclusion viewers could have predicted.
 It is a shame Weems dies but all good shows have one unfortunate loss.
 As Wednesday hints at more mysteries to uncover and Tyler is shown to still be alive, viewers are left impatient for a second season.
 10/10

 • The Midnight Club (review)